 - T-Mold- The molding is used mostly between tiled surfaces and wood floors.
 Also used for connecting to existing wood floors. - Overlap Reducer- Used with floors to other floor coverings with lower vertical heights.
-Also used to transition to carpet. - Overlap Stairnose- Used to transition for step down and staircases. - Threshold- Used to finish the flooring up to vertical objects and carpet. - Quarter Round- Used to cover expansion around walls next to base boards.
+Also used to transition to carpet. - Overlap Stairnose- Used to transition for step down and staircases. - Quarter Round- Used to cover expansion around walls next to base boards.